dimitriaatos/prepared/README.md

 *Prepared* is a *Max for Live* (*M4L*) device developed as part of my master's thesis at KTH Royal Institute of Technology.

+The compiled PDF file can be found in the [Releases](https://github.com/dimitriaatos/prepared/releases) section.

 ## Abstract

 Multiphonics and flageolet tones on string instruments are performed by lightly touching the vibrating string.